How do you know what questions to ask on a Lie Detector test? How many questions do I get to ask? How does this work? etc…

 THE INTERVIEW: On the day of the exam, we will also do an interview with the Subject taking the exam.
 Only the Subject taking the exam is permitted to attend.
 No other party is permitted to attend the interview or the exam.

-WHO WRITES THE QUESTIONS AND WHERE DO THEY COME FROM: Based off all case forms you submitted and the interview with the Subject on the day of the exam, the polygraph examiner will formulate (write) the questions that will be asked on the test.
+WHO WRITES THE QUESTIONS AND WHERE DO THEY COME FROM: Polygraph examiners go to school for months to ensure they know how to properly write and formulate valid polygraph questions that meet national standards.
+Based off all case forms you submitted and the interview with the Subject on the day of the exam, the polygraph examiner will formulate (write) the questions that will be asked on the test ensuring they meet national standards.
 You do not need to provide us with a list of questions or worry about the exact wording that will be used on the test.
 All final questions asked on any of our lie detector tests will be written by an unbias, third-party, educated and experienced polygraph examiner that specializes in formulating lie detector test questions to ensure a fair exam with the highest accuracy and outcome confidence rate.

 WHY ARE THE QUESTIONS DONE THIS WAY: We take the questions you provide in your forms into great consideration when writing the final questions that will be asked on the exam, however, due to national standards and legal requirements, we cannot guarantee that we will ask the exact questions you requested within your forms.
 In addition to legal requirements and national standards, every person being tested must be given the opportunity to tell the whole truth prior to testing.
 Since we do not know what people are going to tell us prior to the examination, we must be able to adjust all questions accordingly in real time.
 Sadly, not everyone has honorable motives.
 While rare, some people have submitted questions in the past that were worded in a way to knowingly cause an innocent person to fail which is not acceptable.
 It is our duty to ensure that everyone be given a fair and unbias opportunity to tell the truth and pass an exam.
 Therefore, all final questions asked on any of our lie detector tests will be written by an unbias, third-party, educated and experienced professional polygraph examiner that specializes in formulating lie detector test questions to ensure a fair exam with the highest accuracy and outcome confidence rate that complies with legal and national standards.